Fogelman Law Firm

 • Contact Us

 Ohio permits spouses to terminate their marriage through a dissolution.
-A dissolution is like a divorce, but a divorce that is agreed upon by the parties completely.
-That is, no issues remain for the court to decide upon.
+A dissolution is like a divorce, but a divorce that is agreed upon by the parties completely, which means no issues remain for the court to decide upon.

 Dissolution petitions are signed by both spouses and the parties jointly ask the court to terminate their marriage, divide their assets, split their debts, and address the manner in which the spouses share time with any children.